[ CONSTRUCTION | TINY FURNITURE | STAIRCASE AREA ]

 The work with the grey blue colour as a contrast to the many wood shaped the interior construction from the beginning.
 It creates depth and visually magnifies the space of the tiny house, which makes it look bigger inside.
 The unexcitedness of this color gives peace and serenity, which is urgently needed in a small space where everything happens and much is present, in order to reduce an optical chaos.

 Since my visit to the Dutch Design Week in Eindhoven, I have been encouraged to continue working in this way and to equip the multifunctional CUBE AREA completely with colour.
-So the CUBE AREA is a homage to the [W]ego Installation of the The Why Factory which has strongly encouraged me to rethink spaces.
+So the CUBE AREA was a homage to the [W]ego Installation of the The Why Factory which has strongly encouraged me to rethink spaces.
 Due to their unusual construction and the intense colouring, which hurls the questions into the face of each observer, the answers receive a new dimensionality.